jayebarber/restaurantinspect/README.md

 # Research Questions
-1. Which types of violations are most commonly cited during inspections?
-  Identify the most frequently occurring violations and their prevalence across different types of restaurants.

 2. Is there a correlation between restaurant location and inspection scores?
 	  • Investigate whether the geographic location of restaurants within Davidson County correlates with their inspection scores